PavanRangani/docs/docs/prd/legal-entities/partnership.md

   - End date
     - End date of the officers
     - Only applicable to Past Governance
-- In both tabs, Records in table are sorted primary on Role and secondary on start dates
+- In both tabs, Records in table are sorted primary on Role and secondary on start dates.
+See the order of roles applicable to each Entity type in [Governance](#governance)